Z3TA/webide/README.txt

 sudo mv jzeditr /usr/local/bin
 ```

-You might also have to configure the firewall to allow incoming connections to your developler machine.
+You might also have to configure the firewall to allow incoming connections to your developer machine.
 And also allow the remote computer to connect to your developer machine.